This climb is one of the most popular ice climbs near the ghost town of Eureka

 Overview of Stairway to Heaven

 Pitch 1: Climbs steep WI3, and is about 150 feet long.
 The ice is typically fat.
 Belay at the last bulge before it flattens out.
+There is mid section short easier terrain.

 Pitch 2: WI2-3, about 200 feet long.
 Go as far as you can to the last step before the obvious curtain above.
 This pitch is very easy, and the climbing sections are short.
 We had to simu climb a short section to get to the tree anchor.
 Some people break it into two pitches for this reason.

 Pitch 3: WI4, about 100 feet long.
 A steep and often wet pillar leads to a nice, protected spot directly after the pillar.
+(I have done it in conditions literally getting showered by a stream of water!).

 Pitch 4: Easy WI3.
 Fat ice takes one to where it just begins to flatten out on a snowy bench.